Seems that somehow, some way, whenever sports are being played, injuries always seem to be occurring.

 He was a bloody mess…but he was out!

-As a kid (I may have been around 9 or 10), I hit a wicked two-bouncer to the second baseman as the champion Apaches took on the Mohawks.
+As a kid (I may have been around 9 or 10), I hit a wicked two-bouncer to the second baseman as our Little League champion Apaches took on the enemy Mohawks.

 He got down in a perfect stance, feet spread apart, hands open, bent low to field this hot grounder.